CarlosDwain/plant-disease-severity-cnn/README.md

 # Multioutput CNN Model Training for Plant Disease and Severity Identification

 ## Overview
 This repository contains the code and resources for a Multioutput Convolutional Neural Network (CNN) designed for disease classification and severity estimation in hydroponically grown Pechay (Brassica rapa ssp. chinensis).
+You can also use any plant you want.

 ## Project Structure
 - **/src**: Contains the source code for the CNN model.